YumaWorks/yangpp/docs/source/yangpp/introduction.rst

 The 'status' property (:rfc:`7950#section-7.21.2`) is used in YANG++, but there are changes and additions.

-The enumerations have the folowing meaning in YANG++:
+The enumerations have the following meaning in YANG++:

 -  **current**: class definition is current and MUST be implemented if supported